Oligopin®: The New Hero in the Field of Bone Development

 Vein Health

-As a powerful antioxidant one of the primary uses of Oligopin® has been to improve a person's vein health.
-This is done through the expansion of various constricted blood vessels, which overall helps to improve varicose veins within a person's system (4).
-Studies have gone as far to say that due to OPC's anti-inflammatory effect it may also be useful in overall reducing high levels of swelling that result from varicose veins (5).
+As a powerful antioxidant, one of the primary uses of Oligopin® has been to improve a person's vein health.
+Oligopin® works by expanding various constricted blood vessels, which helps to reduce the impact of varicose veins within a person's system (4).
+Studies have demonstrated the value of OPC's anti-inflammatory effect in reducing high levels of swelling that result from varicose veins (5).

 Cardiovascular Health

-Due to the rise of fast and fatty foods, recently there has been an overall concerning the threat of high cholesterol seen not just in Australia but all across the world.
-This is why Oligopin® has been so popular in this space, due to its ability to lower a person's overall cholesterol and blood pressure and improve their heart function and capacity.
-This was confirmed in a clinical study that noted that after five weeks of use, patients recorded a 29% decrease in the level of Oxidized LDL and a 14% increase in HDL cholesterol (transporting of fat molecules around the body).
-Both of which are two key markers of cardiovascular function (6).
+The rise of fast and fatty foods has resulted in a worldwide concern for high levels of cholesterol in individuals.
+Oligopin® can work to lower a person's overall cholesterol and blood pressure and improve heart function and capacity, making it a popular ingredient in health supplements.
+This effect was confirmed in a clinical study that recorded a 29% decrease in the level of Oxidized LDL and a 14% increase in HDL cholesterol (transporting of fat molecules around the body) in patients after five weeks of use.
+Both Oxidized LDL and HDL cholesterol are key markers of cardiovascular health (6).

 Skin Health

-Lastly, with the de-aging efforts of OPC's, Oligopin® has also been seen as useful in improving a person's overall skin health.
-Studies suggest that Oligopin® has the properties to improve skin elasticity and hydration.
-As the high antioxidant levels of French Maritime Pine bark, encourages skin blood flow, giving the user's skin an improved defence against UV damage, leading to an overall reduction in wrinkles, skin pigmentation and swelling (7).
+The anti-ageing effects of OPCs have made Oligopin® increasingly valuable for improving overall skin health.
+Studies suggest that Oligopin® has the ability to improve skin elasticity and hydration.
+The high antioxidant levels of French Maritime Pine bark extract encourage blood flow, giving the skin improved defence against UV damage and leading to an overall reduction in wrinkles, skin pigmentation and swelling (7).

 New Study Linking the Future of Oligopin® to Bone Development

-A recent study was done by the MS Research Center, which aimed to determine if Oligopin® has beneficial effects on oxidative stress (an imbalance between production and accumulation of reactive oxygen in cells and tissues) (8) for people suffering from Osteopenia (9) a health condition where a person's newly formed bones are weaker than normal (10).
-The study consisted of 43 postmenopausal women all suffering from Osteopenia, in a randomized double-blind clinical trial, with half of them receiving 150 mg/day Oligopin® dosage.
+A recent study in 2020 was conducted by the MS Research Center, aimed at determining if Oligopin® has beneficial effects on oxidative stress (an imbalance between production and accumulation of reactive oxygen in cells and tissues) (8) for people suffering from Osteopenia (9) a health condition where a person's newly formed bones are weaker than normal (10).
+The study consisted of 43 postmenopausal women suffering from Osteopenia in a randomised, double-blind clinical trial, with half of them receiving 150 mg/day Oligopin® dosage.

-Over a 12 week period.
-The results of the study noted that women who were supplied with Oligopin® saw an increase in osteocalcin, a protein found in the bone and blood circulation (11), and type I collagen cross-linked C-telopeptide, a biomarker that monitors bone resorption (12).
-Both of which are key markers in bone turnover and regeneration.
-This overall reduced oxidative stress, which the study notes 'appears to be a contributory factor in the development of osteopenia and its progression to osteoporosis (9).
+Over a 12-week period, the results of the study revealed that women who were supplied with Oligopin® saw an increase in osteocalcin, a protein found in the bone and blood circulation (11), and type I collagen cross-linked C-telopeptide, a biomarker that monitors bone resorption (12), both of which are closely linked to bone turnover and regeneration.
+This indicated a reduction in oxidative stress, which the study notes to be a contributory factor in the development of osteopenia and its progression to osteoporosis (9).

 Final Thoughts

-Even though Oligopin® has been historically used to help with vein, skin and heart health.
-This new study opens up a door of new potential for the future of Oligopin® and it may be of large importance in the field of bone development.
+Even though Oligopin® has been historically used to help with vein, skin and heart health, this new study opens up a door of new potential for the future of Oligopin® in the field of bone development.
 Also, it should be noted that Oligopin® is available in supplement form with no reported adverse side effects.
-Its range of permitted indications makes it easily adaptable for different health markets.
-Hence if you are interested in using Oligopin® for your products, please contact us at info@lipa.com.au, as we have the exclusivity to supply Oligopin® and can help you formulate your products with one of the most purified pine bark extract currently on the market.
+Oligopin® range of permitted indications makes it easily adaptable for different health markets.

 Reference List